-Prerequisite: THEA 001 with a minimum grade of C. General Education: Option C: Area C1 Transferable to UC/CSU Hours: 48-54 lecture.
+Prerequisite: THEA 001 with a minimum grade of C

+General Education: Opt.
+C: Area C1

 Continued study of theories and techniques used in preparation for the interpretation of drama through acting.
 The emphasis will be placed on deepening the understanding of the acting process through character analysis, monologues, and scenes.
 (C-ID THTR 152)